In La Tribune 4/7/ 2019

 Firstly, the trade opposition, and European natural gas consumers know something about it.
 The fierce struggle to supply our continent with natural gas is a twofold strategy: the security of a tube supplying Russian gas and the flexibility of an armada of LNG carriers delivering American LNG.
 It is important not to make any mistake between an Amazon type delivery and an Uber type delivery, the difference directly impacts gas prices to European consumers.

 Secondly, the confrontation.
 The United States produces about half as much oil as it consumes, and armed forces are protecting their interests.
 Until recently, from the first Gulf War to the aircraft carriers that are currently operating in the Middle East.
-This is very different from an illusory metal war, no army has been engaged to protect copper, nickel or lanthanides!
+This is very different from an illusory « metals war », no army has been engaged to protect copper, nickel or lanthanides!
 Words have a meaning!

 Trying to dismantle the Opep cartel

 A third hypothesis is the law.
-Perhaps it is the Shermann Act, signed in Washington 129 years ago, that will really be adapted and used to try to dismantle the OPEC cartel, in the same way that it cut off Rockefeller’s oil empire in 1911.
+Just as it carved up Rockefeller’s oil empire in 1911, perhaps it’s the Shermann Act, signed in Washington 129 years ago, that will actually be adapted and then used to try to dismantle the OPEC cartel.
 Without any connection, Qatar has already left OPEC this year, and it is not excluded that the alliance between the Gulf and Russia within OPEC+ may be a prelude to this possible confrontation with Washington.

 Within OPEC+, it is therefore important to give pledges now.
 In Vienna this week, OPEC members may have been consolidating future alliances by promising to cut production here and there, and giving up future market shares.